israel1408/terminal-shell-in-python/README.md

 *Depending on your OS and computer specs, certain errors may occur

 Author

-Jesunifemi Oluwasanmi
+Alpha Hato
-Learning Systems Programming & OOP in Python $ Go
+Studying Systems Programming & OOP in Python $ Go